 Stress Fractures of the Foot & Leg

-Stress fractures are overuse injuries and can be complex conditions to treat.
-Load management, footwear modifications including sole stiffening, and a forefoot rocker, foot orthotics and biomechanical assessment in consultation with the team’s bowling coach, physiotherapist, and sports medicine doctor are all important in the treatment rationale.
+Stress fractures are overuse injuries and can be complex conditions to manage.
+Load management, footwear modifications including sole stiffening, and a forefoot rocker, foot orthotics and biomechanical assessment in consultation with the team’s bowling coach, physiotherapist, and sports medicine doctor are all important in the care management rationale.
 Repetitive microtrauma with the foot landing in an awkward position over many overs increases forces through the bones in the foot, particularly the navicular and metatarsals.

 Bone constantly attempts to remodel and repair itself, especially when extraordinary stress is applied and sometimes fast bowlers who land heavily on their front foot during the delivery stride are predisposed.
 Too many overs, insufficient recovery, and bowling technique can all play a part in the development of stress fractures of the foot and lower limb.